The Common Language of Clay

 Family

-In 2006 I met my future wife, Loehrl Pillers, when she was serving as a Peace Corps Volunteer in my hometown.
-While I was attending night classes to earn my high school degree, she was teaching English as a Foreign Language to secondary students during the day.
-After Loehrl completed her service we got married in 2008.
-The wedding was supposed to begin at 4pm, however my Dutch boss and his family arrived an hour early, my wife’s American guests arrived punctually on time, and my Nicaraguan family and friends arrived 1-3 hours late.
+I met my wife when she was serving as a Peace Corps Volunteer in my hometown where she was teaching English as a Foreign Language to secondary students.
+When we got married the wedding was supposed to begin at 4pm, however my Dutch boss and his family arrived an hour early, my wife’s American guests arrived punctually on time, and my Nicaraguan family and friends arrived 1-3 hours late.
 Regardless, of the differences in our internal time clocks, we had a great celebration that lasted through the entire night!

-In 2011 our first son, Logan, was born, and in 2014 we completed our family when we welcomed our daughter, Skyler.
-One of the most rewarding aspects of parenthood for me has been sharing my country, customs, language, and love of pottery with my children.
+Later we welcomed our children into our lives and one of the most rewarding aspects of parenthood for me has been sharing my country, customs, language, and love of pottery with my children.

 Winter.jpg

-During our time in Saint Peter, MN I have enjoyed exploring glazes and high firing techniques, refining the body of my work with porcelain and stoneware clay on an electric wheel, as well as providing education and support for members of the community promoting art as a therapeutic outlet for overcoming life’s challenges.
+Currently we live in Saint Peter, MN and I have enjoyed exploring glazes and high firing techniques, refining the body of my work with porcelain and stoneware clay on an electric wheel, as well as providing education and support for members of the community promoting art as a therapeutic outlet for overcoming life’s challenges.

 IMG_7743.JPG